AnandMoorthy/madchat-frontend/README.md

 MadChat Frontend(ReactJs)
 ======================

-A Slack like application written by Python/Django
+A Slack like application written by ReactJs

 Install Dependencies